-a.
-A general description of the ARO and associated tangible capital asset, including:

-1. The total amount of the ARO shared by the nongovernmental majority owner or the nongovernmental minority owner that has operational responsibility, other minority owners, if any, and the reporting government b.
-The date of the measurement of the ARO produced by the nongovernmental majority owner or the nongovernmental minority owner that has operational responsibility, if that date differs from the government's reporting date c.
+- a.
+A general description of the ARO and associated tangible capital asset, including: - 1.
+The total amount of the ARO shared by the nongovernmental majority owner or the nongovernmental minority owner that has operational responsibility, other minority owners, if any, and the reporting government - 2.
+The reporting government's minority share of the total amount of the ARO, stated as a percentage - 3.
+The dollar amount of the reporting government's minority share of the ARO - b.
+The date of the measurement of the ARO produced by the nongovernmental majority owner or the nongovernmental minority owner that has operational responsibility, if that date differs from the government's reporting date - c.
 How any legally required funding and assurance provisions associated with the government's minority share of an ARO are being met; for example, surety bonds, insurance policies, letters of credit, guarantees by other entities, or trusts used for funding and assurance d.
 The amount of assets restricted for payment of the government's minority share of the ARO, if not separately displayed in the financial statements.